Proof

 Things were still getting done.
 The managers were paying for it.

-The team were capable, fast-moving, and used to working under load.
-On the surface, things were still getting done.
+The operation was fast-moving, capable, and used to working under load.
+On the surface, it was still functioning.
 But pressure was already changing how issues moved through the system.

-Small problems were surfacing late, routine friction was arriving with more charge than clarity, and managers were stepping in more often just to keep things stable.
+Small problems were surfacing late.
+Routine friction was arriving with more charge than clarity.
+Managers were stepping in more often just to keep things stable.

 What Was Really Going On